open/close all folders

 Jordan C. Wilde

-Voiced by: Samuel Vincent (English), Keichirou Satomi (Japanese), Thomas Guitard (French)A 17 year-old rambunctious army soldier who is hired by Don Wei to be the gunner for his racing vehicle.
+Voiced by: Samuel Vincent (English), Keichirou Satomi (Japanese), Thomas Guitard (French)A 17 year-old rambunctious army soldier who is hired by Don Wei to be the gunner for the Whizzing Arrow.
 He eventually falls in love with Molly.

 - Adorkable: Falling in love with Molly/Eva has made him weak in the knees.

-- Ascend to a Higher Plane of Existence
+- Ascend to a Higher Plane of Existence: Becomes the new Avatar.

-- Big Ol' Eyebrows
+- Big Ol' Eyebrows: Thick, black eyebrows.

 - Cannot Spit It Out: He finds himself unable to tell Molly how he really feels about her.
 And when he finally spits it out, it's just moments before he becomes the Avatar and never sees her again.
 To be fair, he does admit his feelings once, but it turned out to be Don Wei.

 - Dead Guy Junior: Jordan got his name from the middle name of his grandfather.